 The project is envisioned as a way to bring inspiring and stimulating guest speakers to Hot Springs Village several times a year to complement the outstanding musical and theatrical performances offered throughout the year.

 Tickets are available online at www.hsvticketsales.com or at the Ponce de Leon Center office, 1101 DeSoto Boulevard, Monday through Friday, 9 a.m. to 2 p.m.

 The Ouachita Speaker Series is a proud member of the Hot Springs Village Arts Council and the Hot Springs Village Area Chamber of Commerce.

-Anne Greenwood, a native Arkansan, will be the speaker for the third Spring session on Tuesday, May 19, 2015, at 7:00 p.m., in the Ouachita Activities Building of the Ponce de Leon Center.
+Greg Schaffer is the first speaker in the fall series, scheduled for Tuesday, September 22, 2015, at 7:00 p.m., in the Ouachita Activities Building of the Ponce de Leon Center.